 “I remember when I took a road trip with my friend Jane to go see a concert of ASIA.
 It was a small town so we happened to be in the same hotel (there was only one hotel there).
 The elevator door opened and there was Carl Palmer standing in it.
 I got on, and then I said the first stupidest thing I’ve ever said:”Are you Carl Palmer?”
 I was going to ask him sign something but my pen didn’t work, so he said: “Call me in the morning, I’ll sign something for you”, and he gave me his room number.
 My friend and I didn’t sleep the whole night.
 When I called him in the morning, he asked me if I’d had breakfast and when I answered “No”, he said:”Meet me downstairs”, so we had breakfast.
 We sort of became friends, he asked a lot about me, encouraged me.
 Years later I got a hold of him, I called:” Remember me?
-Lisa…” Yes, he said, and got me passes for the show and there I met Will Alexander, he was Keith Emerson’s keyboard technician.
+Lisa…” Yes, he said, and got me passes for the show and there I met Will Alexander, he was Keith Emerson’s keyboard technician who learned piano lessons online.
 Every keyboard player in the world has worked with him, it seems.

 There I met Keith Emerson, my hero.
 I said the second most stupid thing I’ve ever said: “I’ve waited all my life to shake your hand”, so he smiled:”Well here now, shake it again then.”